marcelosz/Docker-OpenDXL-Webhooks/README.md

-# Docker-REST2OpenDXL
+# Docker-OpenDXL-Webhooks
-Repository for marcelosz/REST2OpenDXL Dockerfile and auxiliary files.
+Repository for OpenDXL-Webhooks Dockerfile and auxiliary files.